akralka/CTF_blog/README.md

 An additional feature on the blog are hidden flags based on the CTF (Capture-The-Flag) principle.
 In some places, finding a vulnerability will result in finding a flag (according to the pattern: flag={string}).
 There are 10 flags in total.

-> [!NOTE] Each flag consists of text and ONLY one number - if it is in a different form, then something else needs to be done to get the correct flag.
-Each flag contains a number from 0 to 9.(e.g. flag={Hello the4e!})
+> [!NOTE] Each flag consists of text and ONLY one number (between 0-9) - if it is in a different form, then something else needs to be done to get the correct flag. (e.g. flag={Hello the4e!})

 # Instruction 1:
 1. Make sure you have `Docker` installed on your computer.